 Differences between amoebiasis and shigellosis

-Amoebiasis and shigellosis are types of dysentery caused by different microorganisms: amoeba and shigella, respectively.
-Amoebiasis is more typical for a tropical climate, shigellosis - for a temperate one.
-In our climate of the middle zone, shigellosis is still more likely to be found.
+Amebiasis and shigellosis are types of dysentery caused by various microorganisms: amoebas and shigella, respectively.
+Amebiasis is more typical for tropical climates, shigellosis - for temperate ones.
+In our central climate, shigellosis can still be found more often.

-Amoebiasis has the same signs and symptoms as dysentery.
-Plus, headaches, a decrease in appetite up to a complete loss of appetite, pain during defecation are added to them.
+With amebiasis, the same signs and symptoms are observed as with dysentery.
+Plus, headaches, decreased appetite up to complete loss of appetite, and painful sensations during bowel movements are added to them.

-Amoebiasis is dangerous for its consequences.
-Amoeba pathogens can affect other organs, as a result of which the child may develop amoebic hepatitis, abscess of the liver, kidneys, spleen.
-In severe cases, amoebic damage to tissues and brain cells is possible.
+Amoebiasis is dangerous due to its consequences.
+Amoeba pathogens can affect other organs, as a result of which the child may develop amoebic hepatitis, abscess of the liver, kidneys, and spleen.
+In severe cases, amoebic damage to brain tissue and cells is possible.

 We have already said that dysentery is a disease of children under 5 years of age.
-Wherein it is very rare in children under one year of age. and are difficult to diagnose due to the age-related characteristics of the defecation process (children of the first six months of life often go to the toilet, their stool has a liquid consistency).
+Wherein It is very rare in children under one year of age and are difficult to diagnose due to the age-related characteristics of the defecation process (children in the first six months of life often go to the toilet, their stool has a liquid consistency).

-Signs of dysentery in infants(a child under one year old) can be considered green loose stools with mucus and traces of blood.
-In addition, against the background of an atypical stool, a child may experience general lethargy, whims, and insomnia.
-In this case, you should not postpone a visit to the doctor.
+Signs of dysentery in infants(a child under one year old) can be considered loose green stool with mucus and traces of blood.
+In addition, against the background of atypical stool, the child may experience general lethargy, moodiness, and insomnia.
+In this case, you should not postpone your visit to the doctor.

-Shigellosis in children under one year old can occur against the background of developing rickets or anemia.
-Artificial babies are at risk of contracting shigellosis if the technology for preparing the mixture is violated.
+Shigellosis in children under one year of age can occur against the background of developing rickets or anemia.
+Artificial babies run the risk of contracting shigellosis if the technology for preparing the formula is broken.

-The addition of other diseases, for example, SARS, can lead to a protracted course of the disease with a transition to a chronic form and prolonged bacterial excretion.
-Therefore, during the period of treatment, it is necessary to strictly observe the regimen prescribed by the doctor and, if possible, exclude external contacts.
+The addition of other diseases, for example, ARVI, can lead to a protracted course of the disease with transition to a chronic form and prolonged bacterial elimination.
+Therefore, during the treatment period, it is necessary to strictly adhere to the regimen prescribed by the doctor and, if possible, exclude external contacts.

 Useful video